Specifying model signatures

 Copy

-This example applies the signature to only one model, but you can infer a signature for each method your model exposes.
+This example applies the signature to only one method, but you can infer a signature for each method your model exposes.
 You can use the same signature object (sig in the example) for all methods that have the same signature.

 Constructing a signature